 Absolutely.
 Our curriculum is aligned with New York State standards, but more importantly our students will leave prepared to strive in any environment.
 They will be confident to tackle new challenges, understand how they learn best, be able to advocate for themselves, and continue to see learning as joyful.
 A high school placement director will also be brought on to work with students and families individually, in order to navigate the high school admissions process together.

 How can I provide comments or suggestions about the Middle School program?

-All comments and suggestions about the upcoming Middle School program are welcome and can be directed to the coordinator, Kerry Roeder at email@example.com.
+All questions, comments, and ideas about the upcoming Middle School program are welcome and can be directed to our middle school coordinator, Kerry Roeder at email@example.com.

 Sign up here for our monthly inquiry and tour sessions, and RSVP here for our Middle School Open House on Tuesday, November 28, and hear from teachers, parents, and students about our program and what it has to offer your family.